NoriSte/ui-testing-best-practices/README.md

 # `7.
 Component Testing`

+Please note: the whole Component Testing world is changing rapidly, more contents will be added.

 ## ![✔] 7.1 [@NoriSte](https://github.com/NoriSte)'s approach: Testing a component with Cypress and Storybook

 **TL;DR:** Components ar the building blocks of your app, testing them in isolation is important to discover, as soon as possible, iof there is something wrong with them.